Victoria Hotspurs F.C.

-Victoria Hotspurs Football Club is a Maltese football club from the town of Victoria, Gozo.
-Founded in 1948, the club has won a record of 13 First Division titles, the last one being in the 2018–19 season.
-In 2000, when they won their tenth title, they became the first club to be awarded a Golden Star for Sport Excellence.
+Victoria Hotspurs Football Club is a Maltese football club from the town of Victoria, Gozo, and that as from the 2024–25 season has become the first ever Gozitan club to switch from the Gozo football league system to the Maltese one.

+The club was founded in 1948 and, prior to their migration, has won 13 Gozo First Division titles, the last one being in the 2018–19 season.
+The club is popularly known by the Gozitans simply as il-Hotspurs, which when translated to English literally means The Hotspurs.
+In 2000, when they won their tenth title, they became the first Gozitan club to be awarded a Golden Star for Sport Excellence.

-The Club is popularly known by the Gozitans simply as il-Hotspurs, which literally means The Hotspurs.
+Moreover, Victoria Hotspurs also became the first - and so far the only - club competing in the Gozo Football League who had a Gozitan player from their ranks debuting and representing Malta in international football matches.

+The club also holds the record for the most consecutive wins across all domestic competitions in Malta, a run stretching 32 matches.

 History

 Early Days

 The Victoria Hotspurs Football Club was formed in December 1948 by Dr. Antoine Mercieca M.D. with the help of Mr. Gigi Xuereb and Mr. Alfred Attard.

-The Club’s original name was Victoria Hotspur, since its first Club President, Dr. Antoine Mercieca M.D., was a fervent supporter of Tottenham Hotspur, an English football club in London that competes in the Premier League.
+The club's original name was Victoria Hotspur, since its first Club President, Dr. Antoine Mercieca M.D., was a fervent supporter of Tottenham Hotspur, an English football club in London that competes in the Premier League.

 Nicknamed The Hospitals, Victoria Hotspur had its first premises in the old Gozo Hospital in St. Francis Square, Victoria.
 The first three matches were played with players wearing brand new white shirts borrowed from the Gozo Hospital.
 Later on, red shirts with white sleeves, together with white shorts, were bought from the sister island of Malta.

 Victoria Hotspurs Football Club played its first friendly match against the Salesian Youths, losing 1–2.
 Its first official Gozo Football League match was played against Ghajnsielem Rangers on 30 January 1948, with Victoria Hotspurs winning the game 2–1.
 After finishing second to Salesian Youths, Victoria Hotspurs won their first Galea Cup after defeating RAF(Gozo) 6–1.